My Notes on “Simplify”

-Focusing on a simpler life helps building a better life.
-A life with less stress and worries.
+Focusing on a simpler life helps build a better life.
+A life with less stress and less worries.
 A life with more meaning and joy.
 Impress your friends with your lifestyle.
-It’s a book on minimalism, getting rid of anything that distracts you from what you value most.

 Minimalism is the intentional promotion of the things we most value and the removal of anything that distracts us from it. — Joshua Becker